A little on Arrow Shafts

 Self cut hardware store lumber pine is a brittle, light, soft wood, quite weak and less able to take the heavy hits of practice during winter on a frozen hill with iron tips; avoid this wood for arrows.

-Rough staves, which are self shaved, will have the potential to finish with extra broad knocks.
 I would err on the side of a slightly over rigid (heavy spined) shaft that has a higher chance of hitting and holding true during cast.